 You don't need to do anything to update Acrolinx for Chrome, it happens automatically.

 If you click to show the Sidebar and the icon turns red , it means that we can't show the Sidebar on that page.
 Try to show the Sidebar on a different page.

-- Enable Cross-Origin Resource Sharing (CORS) on the Acrolinx Server.
-Check out this article on how to Enable Cross-Origin Resource Sharing (CORS) on your Core Server .
+To use Acrolinx for Chrome you'll need to Enable Cross-Origin Resource Sharing (CORS) on the Acrolinx Server.
+Check out this article on how to Enable Cross-Origin Resource Sharing (CORS) on your Core Server.

 Optional: Configure Acrolinx to Recognize Your File Type